Skip to main content

 Tuesday

 I am on the research track, so I have protected research time on Tuesdays.
-As a research fellow in radiology imaging sciences, I work at the Imaging Center for Alzheimer’s Disease at Indiana University, one of the largest and most renowned centers for Alzheimer’s research internationally.
+As a research fellow in radiology imaging sciences, I work at the neuroimaging core of the Indiana Alzheimer’s Disease Research Center, one of the largest and most renowned centers for Alzheimer’s research internationally.
 My work involves studying the brain microstructural changes in patients with Alzheimer’s through analyzing MRI images.
 Our residency program provides robust support for research initiatives, offering ample opportunities to contribute to cutting-edge projects, which enhances my clinical training and deepens my understanding of neuropsychiatric care.

 Wednesday